Aaron98990/ways-of-the-game/fouls.md

 [Handball and makes contact with the ball with a held object is covered here TODO]

+> Direct and indirect free kicks and penalty kicks can only be awarded for offences committed when the ball is in play.
+>
+> Law 12

 ## Tackles

 ### No Foul